suyash-nexxt/nextjs_blog/content/posts/end_to_end_testing.md

 date: 2021-09-10
 ---

+In the [previous article](https://suyash.ca/blog/intro_to_testing) we introduced unit and integration tests with React testing library.
+In this article we will be discussing End-to-end testing with Cypress library.

 ## What is End-to-end testing?

 End-to-end testing is the process of loading up your web application in the browser and testing things as if it was a real user performing these actions such as clicking buttons, filling out forms etc. The goal is to simulate what a real user scenario looks like from start to finish.